kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit.md

   $ **./vendor/bin/phpunit web/core/modules/user/tests/src/Unit/UserRegistrationResourceTest.php** (This is for verifying existing drupal core test files)

      ![Phpunit for core](/images/phpunit-for-core.png)

+    **Note:** If you encounter the these errors.
+Uncaught Error: Class **'Behat\Mink\Element\TraversableElement'** not found in DocumentElement.php:24 & PHPUnit\Framework\Exception: This test uses TestCase::prophesize(), but phpspec/prophecy is not installed.
+You can resolve them by installing the necessary packages using the following command.

+  $ **composer require behat/mink && composer require --dev phpspec/prophecy**

+     If you encounter any dependency related issues during installation, you can resolve them by installing the required dependencies.

   $ **./vendor/bin/phpunit --coverage-html test-reports web/modules/custom/custom_module/** (coverage-html generates coverage report)